GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

   - file-system
 ---

-The I/O APIs on the Web are asynchronous, but they're synchronous in most system languages.
+The I/O APIs on the web are asynchronous, but they're synchronous in most system languages.
 When compiling code to WebAssembly, you need to bridge one kind of APIs to another - and this bridge is Asyncify.